Windows 64bit assembly programming by example: 1. Numbers and arrays.

 If our integers are unsigned (all positive) integers, or if they are signed integers (positive or negative), depends on the programmer.
 As we will use functions of the C library for input-output, we have the possibility to use the "%u" format for unsigned integers, and the "%d" format for signed integers.
 Remember, that in the binary system, negative numbers are numbers with the most significant bit set to 1.
 They are obtained by determining the two's complement of the positive equivalent.
 Example: binary representation of -5.
 Binary 5 is given by 0000000000000101.
 Changing all 0 into 1 and vice-versa, we obtain: 1111111111111010.
 Finally, adding 1, binary -5 is 1111111111111011, or hexadecimal FFFB.

 We said above, that our double-word stored at address x will occupy memory locations x through x+3.
 But, how are the 4 bytes making up the number will actually be stored?
 Will address x contain the first (MSB) byte, or will it contain the last one (LSB)?
 On Intel CPUs, that are part of the so-called little-endian CPUs, it's the LSB that is stored at x!
 This may appear confusing and complicated.
 But, in reality, it's not a big deal.
 In fact, in normal situations, we haven't to care about this.
-When we store the content of a double-word to memory, it will be stored in the correct way, and when we reload it into a register, it will be loaded correctly.
+When we store the content of a double-word register to memory, it will be stored in the correct way, and when we reload it into a double-word register, it will be loaded correctly.

 The internal representation of floating point numbers is more complicated than the one of integers, and this topic falls out the scope of this tutorial.
 Lets just remember that single precision floats have a size of 4 bytes (double-word), double precision floats a size of 8 bytes (quad-word).